Animal language: Mollusks

-Comparison of the terms "animal language" and "animal communication"
+Comparison of "animal language" and "animal communication"

 It is worth distinguishing "animal language" from "animal communication", although there is some comparative interchange in certain cases (e.g. Cheney & Seyfarth's vervet monkey call studies).
-Thus "animal language" typically does not include bee dancing, bird song, whale song, dolphin signature whistles, prairie dogs, nor the communicative systems found in most social mammals.
+Animal language typically does not include bee dancing, bird song, whale song, dolphin signature whistles, prairie dog alarm calls, or the communicative systems found in most social mammals.
 The features of language as listed above are a dated formulation by Hockett in 1960.
 Through this formulation Hockett made one of the earliest attempts to break down features of human language for the purpose of applying Darwinian gradualism.
-Although an influence on early animal language efforts (see below), is today not considered the key architecture at the core of "animal language" research.
+Although an influence on early animal language efforts (see below), it is no longer considered the key architecture at the core of animal language research.

-Animal Language results are controversial for several reasons.
-(For a related controversy, see also Clever Hans.)
-In the 1970s, John C. Lilly was attempting to "break the code": to fully communicate ideas and concepts with wild populations of dolphins so that we could "speak" to them, and share our cultures, histories, and more.
-This effort failed.
+Animal language results are controversial for several reasons (for a related controversy, see also Clever Hans).

-Early chimpanzee work was with chimpanzee infants raised as if they were human; a test of the nature vs. nurture hypothesis.
+Early chimpanzee work was executed using chimpanzee infants raised as if they were human; a test of the nature vs. nurture hypothesis.
 Chimpanzees have a laryngeal structure very different from that of humans, and it has been suggested that chimpanzees are not capable of voluntary control of their breathing, although better studies are needed to accurately confirm this.
 This combination is thought to make it very difficult for the chimpanzees to reproduce the vocal intonations required for human language.
-Researchers eventually moved towards a gestural (sign language) modality, as well as "keyboard" devices laden with buttons adorned with symbols (known as "lexigrams") that the animals could press to produce artificial language.
+Researchers eventually moved towards a gestural (sign language) modality, as well as keyboard devices with buttons with symbols (known as "lexigrams") that the animals could press to produce artificial language.
 Other chimpanzees learned by observing human subjects performing the task.
 This latter group of researchers studying chimpanzee communication through symbol recognition (keyboard) as well as through the use of sign language (gestural), are on the forefront of communicative breakthroughs in the study of animal language, and they are familiar with their subjects on a first name basis: Sarah, Lana, Kanzi, Koko, Sherman, Austin and Chantek.